 Be honest but don’t be too modest

-This is an opportunity for you to display your skills and talents; therefore; you should ensure that you give an honest response.
+This is an opportunity for you to display your skills and talents; therefore, you should ensure that you respond honestly.
 Don’t just make up a story out of the blue just because you want the interviewers to be impressed with you.

 On the other hand, do not play the modesty game or act too humble.
 Do not pick weak and lame strengths when you can go for the stronger ones.
 Don’t use a general term like “I have a pleasant personality” as your major selling point.
 Just anyone could possess or even claim to have a “pleasant personality”.

-Be specific and show that you have an extra value to add which other candidates may not be able to add to the company.
+Be specific and show that you have an extra value to add that other candidates may not be able to add to the company.

 ‘I would describe myself as a pro-active, energetic, and positive person.
 I’m a dedicated professional who’s willing to go the extra mile to complete the required tasks.

 For example, last year, my managing director was looking for a volunteer to manage monthly performance reports.
 Even though I knew it was a time-consuming job on top of my daily tasks, I decided to volunteer and got appointed.
 In my previous position as an intern, I was also responsible for running these reports as well, and I saw an opportunity to manage the process more efficiently for my team.